 - Applications must include the following information:

-- Research plan.
+- Project Description & Milestones.
 Describe the general research plan, including materials to be purchased and the work to be accomplished.
 Please also include detailed milestones, with an amount of time and estimated funding associated with each milestone.

-- Provide a budget that includes materials and labor costs associated with the research plan.
-Please note that if the research plan is slated to be conducted during the regular academic year, you may not include faculty salary support.
+- Provide a Detailed Budget.
+Provide a budget that includes materials and labor costs associated with the research plan.
+Please note that if the research plan is slated to be conducted during the regular academic year, you may not include faculty salary support

 - Once your application is submitted, please expect to receive an email within 48 hours acknowledging receipt of your application.

-- After your application is evaluated, the Commercialization Strategy Group will contact you within a month to discuss any refinements to your application that are needed.
-Your application will be evaluated according to these criteria.
+- After your application is evaluated by the Board, you will be contacted within two weeks to discuss any refinements to your application that are needed.
+Each section of your application will be evaluated according to these criteria.